oruga-ui/theme-oruga/README.md

 import Oruga from "@oruga-ui/oruga-next";

 // import Oruga theme styling
-import "@oruga-ui/theme-oruga/dist/theme.css";
+import "@oruga-ui/theme-oruga/style.css";

 createApp(App).use(Oruga).mount("#app");
 ```

 The Oruga Default theme uses the default classes set by Oruga and doesn't come with any JS configuration at all.
-The `theme.css` contains the full Oruga style (the default style used for documentation).
+The `style.css` contains the full Oruga style (the default style used for the documentation page).

 ### Customization (SASS/SCSS)